Getting Around

 Mobile Electronic Device (Cell Phone) Ban

-All of the State of Hawaiʻi counties have enacted distracted driving laws.
-Avoid the use of electronic devices while driving.
+Hawaiʻi state law has enacted distracted driving laws.
+Avoid the use of electronic devices while driving or you may be subject to fines of up to $400.

 Distracted Walking Law (Oʻahu only)